 As added safety precautions, electric buses include a high-voltage battery disconnect system located inside the bus beside the driver’s seat, as well as a red button to press to stop the flow of coolant in the event of a coolant leak, Tuckerman said.

-Other maintenance tasks are reduced in an electric school bus: there are fewer fluids to maintain, including windshield wipers and those to regulate the temperature of the bus’s interior.
+Other maintenance tasks are reduced in an electric school bus.
+For one, there are fewer fluids to maintain.
+Those that must still be kept up with include windshield wiper fluid.
 There are about 20 parts in an electric motor versus 2,000 in a diesel engine, which will create maintenance efficiencies in the long term as well, Vaughn said.

 “Eight to 10 years down the road, you won’t need to take the bus to a third-party mechanic,” he added.